Part 2: But what about….?

 It’s absolutely true that these moments happen centuries before the Mosaic Covenant.
 Abraham gave a tenth of the spoils of war—once (that we know of), to the high priest Melchizedek.

-So Abraham’s gift, though generous, wouldn’t have counted as a “tithe” under the law, which makes it hard to make this out to be anything more than a gift, a gesture of honor and gratitude, not an ordinance being obeyed
+Here's the perspective we often don't hear, though: under Mosaic Law, that kind of offering wouldn’t have even been acceptable as a tithe, which makes it hard to make this out to be anything more than a gift, a gesture of honor and gratitude, not an ordinance being obeyed

 Then there's Jacob.

-But putting that aside, we must also ponder the fact that Jacob makes this promise to God—it suggests that giving 10% wasn’t something he was already doing.
-Some might argue he was vowing to do what he should have been doing all along, but the text points in another direction.
-This feels less like duty and more like awe—a voluntary, spontaneous response to God’s presence and promise.
+Jacob vowed to give a tenth of all that God gave him—but interestingly, we must ponder the fact that Jacob makes this promise to God—it suggests that giving 10% wasn’t something he was already doing.
+The text points to this gift as being a voluntary, spontaneous response to God’s presence and promise.

 While that gives us one angle to consider, there’s another piece of the puzzle that adds even more depth to the conversation.